#30 - #26

 The instrumental arrangements are minimalist, but they never bore, they shine!
 The additional guitar and bass guitar mainly play jazzy or bluesy insertions, the percussion and drums are absent or barely audible.
 In "Coyote" and "Black

-Crow" Mitchell's extremely rhythmic guitar interweaves perfectly with the fretless bass of Jaco Pastorius.
+rhythmic guitar interweaves perfectly with the fretless bass of Jaco

 Play the album on Spotify